perchlabs/po-loader/README.md

     # Try to load the locale specified by the browser.
 Webpack will throw an exception
     # if it does not exist since it has been required with a regex.
 Then if the
     # locale has both both parts then try to load the base language without a territory
     # code (ex. 'es', 'en').
-If this fails then load the default language (usually 'en_US').
+If this fails then load the default language (ex.
-    # If the locale is not multipart then just fallback to the default language.
+    # 'en_US').
+If the locale is not multipart then just fallback to the default
-    # This allows for a single base language to be used without territories or
+    # language.
+This allows for a single base language to be used without territories
-    # with incomplete coverage for all territories.
+    # or with incomplete coverage for all territories.
     try
       waitForLangChunk = getLangLoader locale
     catch eLocale